-At Law Offices of Maxwell Charles Livingston, I work to help you resolve your legal issues as efficiently and effectively as possible.
+I work to help you resolve your legal issues as efficiently and effectively as possible.
 When we sit down to discuss your matter, we will discuss whether an alternative form of dispute resolution like mediation or arbitration is right for you.

 Academic And Practical Experience

 I have the background and experience to assist you with mediation or arbitration.
 I have served as a court-appointed mediator, I was trained by former Wisconsin Supreme Court Justice, Janine Geske as mediator.
 In addition to my law degree, I have a graduate certificate in Dispute Resolution from a top-10 legal dispute resolution program in the country.